 The History Honors Program is designed for majors who want to do advanced research and write an extensive thesis on a topic of their choice under the direct supervision of a history professor.

 We are currently accepting applications for the cohort of 2016.
 Attend this year's information session on Thursday, September 25, 2014, at 5:30pm in 1014 Tisch Hall.
-To apply, complete and submit the completed application form plus supplementary materials by Wednesday, October 16, 2013.
+To apply, complete and submit the online application form plus supplementary materials by Wednesday, October 15, 2014.
 Please note, late applications will not be considered.
 Faculty writing recommendation letters should submit them to firstname.lastname@example.org.

 The usual applicant is a first-term junior.
 Admission decisions are based on a student’s academic record, background in history, demonstrated ability to write, and recommendations by faculty or GSIs.
 To be considered for admission, students should have at least a 3.5 GPA in history courses and a 3.4 GPA overall, but a high GPA alone does not guarantee admission.
 In exceptional cases, this rule may be waived.
 A general statement of research interests is also part of the application, and the selection committee will strive to ensure that many different topics, places, languages, and time periods are represented among those accepted.
 The results of the selection process are announced in mid-November, in time for those chosen to register for History 498 in the winter term.

 All honors students, except for those studying abroad, must take History 498, the Junior Honors Colloquium, in the winter term of their junior year.
 This class will help students develop a thesis topic and write a thesis prospectus, as well as acquaint participants with some of the methods and approaches used by professional historians.
 Students who decide to leave the program after having taken History 498 still need to complete the history colloquium (Hist 496/497) to satisfy the major requirements.
 Please note that History 498 does not satisfy the LSA upper level writing requirement.